shreya726/reps_rnn/README.md

 * keras

 ## To run
-The augmented data can be found [at this link](https://drive.google.com/drive/u/0/folders/1j3fbZZjZjXFBo7-Ky-j26TcBZZQbP-XN).
-Include both csv files in the same directory as the ipython notebook. \\
+* The augmented data can be found [at this link](https://drive.google.com/drive/u/0/folders/1j3fbZZjZjXFBo7-Ky-j26TcBZZQbP-XN).
+Include both csv files in the same directory as the ipython notebook.
-The original dataset used can be found [here](http://webpages.uidaho.edu/ui-prmd/) \\
+* The original dataset used can be found [here](http://webpages.uidaho.edu/ui-prmd/).
+To run the script for augmenting data, include the Movement files in Kinect format in the same directory as the script.
-Run all cells in notebook.
+* Run all cells in notebook.

 ## Dataset Citation